Relintai/pandemonium_engine_docs/tutorials/introduction/first_look_at_the_editor.md

-First look at Godot's editor
+First look at Pandemonium's editor
 ============================

-This page will give you a brief overview of Godot's interface.
+This page will give you a brief overview of Pandemonium's interface.
 We're going to look at the different main screens and docks to help you situate yourself.

 See also: